mambax7/rssc/readme.txt

 add xml table for storeing xml part.

 6. support MySQL 4.1
-urlencode xml data as RSS feed, when storing in databese since v4.1, it seems that MySQL can not store different character code
+urlencode xml data as RSS feed, when storing in database since v4.1, it seems that MySQL can not store different character code

 7. add block manage in admin page